 Financial instruments that potentially subject the Society to concentrations of credit and market risk consist principally of cash and cash equivalents on deposit with financial institutions, which from time to time may exceed the Federal Deposit Insurance Corporation limit, and investments.
 Management does not believe that a significant risk of loss is likely due to the failure of a financial institution the Society utilizes.
-Management also believes that its market risk is mitigated by an adequate diversification of its investments.
+Management also believes that its market risk is mitigated by an adequate diversification of its investments amongst a variety of asset classes.